Pastor: History

 The word "pastor" derives from the Latin noun pastor which means "shepherd" and is derived from the verb pascere – "to lead to pasture, set to grazing, cause to eat".
-The term "pastor" also relates to the role of elder within the New Testament, and is synonymous with the biblical understanding of minister.
-The term Pastor, Shepherd, and Elder are all the same position.
-The term "Senior Pastor" does not exist in scripture, but - in multi-staffed churches - is commonly used to denote the pastor who does the preaching.
-Many Protestant churches call their ministers "pastors".
+The term "pastor" also relates to the role of elders within the New Testament, and is synonymous with the biblical understanding of the word "minister".
+Amongst contemporary Protestant Christians, terms pastor, shepherd, and elder are all the same position.

 Present-day usage of the word is rooted in the Biblical metaphor of shepherding.
 The Hebrew Bible (or Old Testament) uses the Hebrew word רעה (roʿeh), which is used as a noun as in "shepherd", and as a verb as in "to tend a flock."
 It occurs 173 times in 144 Old Testament verses and relates to the literal feeding of sheep, as in Genesis 29:7.
 In Jeremiah 23:4, both meanings are used (ro'im is used for "shepherds" and yir'um for "shall feed them"), "And I will set up shepherds over them which shall feed them: and they shall fear no more, nor be dismayed, neither shall they be lacking, saith the LORD."
 (KJV).

-English-language translations of the New Testament usually render the Greek noun ποιμήν (poimēn) as "shepherd" and the Greek verb ποιμαίνω (poimainō) as "feed".
-The two words occur a total of 29 times in the New Testament, most frequently referring to Jesus.
-For example, Jesus called himself the "Good Shepherd" in John 10:11.
+English-language translations of the New Testament usually render the Greek noun ποιμήν (poimēn) as "shepherd" (18x) and the Greek verb ποιμαίνω (poimainō) as "to herd [a flock], shepherd" (11x).
+The two words occur a total of 29 times in the New Testament, often referring to Jesus (11x).
+Most notably in John 10, Jesus called himself the "Good Shepherd" in John 10:11.
 The same words in the familiar Christmas story (Luke 2) refer to literal shepherds.

 In five New Testament passages though, the words relate to members of the church: